Small Danish Hotels is now Stays. Only our name has changed. Everything else stays the same.

 Hop aboard the mini train

 At the Danish Railway Museum we have our own miniature train.
 The mini train takes you through the Danish cultural landscape and past child-sized railway history environments.
-The train departs several times a day
+The train departs several times a day.

 Experiences for the little ones

 Younger visitors will love the Locomotive Master Bus's workshop and the Children's Railway Station - a child-sized railway station with a ticket office, control tower and space to play.
 Also visit the outdoor playground where you can explore the large steam locomotive and slide from the top of the water tower.
+And if little legs start to tire, you can borrow a wagon free of charge.

 Ride a vintage train